azbauer8/Liftoff/README.md

 - Global layout with navbar and footer
 - Theme toggle (light, dark, and system)
-- Landing page header component
-- Minor coloring tweaks
+- Several reusable components including landing and general page headers

 ## Technologies Used